ITRS-Group/cordial/gdna/README.md

 This will restart the container with the new configuration in the background.

 > [!TIP]
-> On rare occasions the `--force-recreate` flag doesn't seem to fully work.
+> On rare occasions in testing we found the `--force-recreate` flag doesn't seem to fully work.
 In these cases you will need to `docker compose rm` to remove the old containers and then start up the new one.

+For standalone installations there is a `gdna stop` command to terminate any existing background process, then you can restart is after updating the configuration.

-### Dashboards
+### Dashboard Configuration

-The two dashboards included with GDNA are largely agnostic to the source of data as long as the Dataview names are the same as those produced by default `gdna` reports.
-The only exception is that there is a Managed Entity Attribute ("`DASHBOARD`") in use, to allow the filtering of data based on the chosen environment.
+The three dashboards included with GDNA are largely agnostic to the source of data as long as the Dataview names are the same as those produced by `gdna` reports.
+The only exception is that there is a Managed Entity Attribute ("`DASHBOARD`") used, to allow the filtering of data based on your selected environment.
 By default the value is `PROD` but if you want to run multiple instances of GDNA, for example one in a development environment and another in your production one, then you can copy and update the dashboards to match the new configuration.

 * Load the dashboard files into your Active Console using the `File` -> `Import` menu option.